 - Dry all the parts of your device, especially blades, immediately after cleaning them.
 Never let water sit on blades if they’re made of metal.

 - You can also use a fine honing stone to sharpen the blades if you feel they have become dull, but never file them as it can alter the angle of the blades.
-If you don’t know the proper method to sharpen blades, we recommend sending them to your unit’s manufacturer for proper restoration.
+If you don’t know the proper method to sharpen blades, I recommend sending them to your unit’s manufacturer for proper restoration.

 - Apply mineral oil to the moving parts to lubricate them.
 Don’t use cooking oil for this purpose, as it can easily become sticky.